Forpee/zkEngine/README.md

 ### Example

 In the `test` folder, you'll find two wasm files.
-You can inspect what the wat looks like at [WebAssembly Explorer](https://webassembly.github.io/wabt/demo/wasm2wat/) to see the function argumets to input.
+You can inspect what the wat looks like at [wasm2wat](https://webassembly.github.io/wabt/demo/wasm2wat/) to see the function argumets to input.
 Here are example inputs for the provided wasm files:

 #### `add.wasm` Example: